 Q5.
-What is the white space?
+What is white space?
 How does it affect the content on the web?

 White space is any area left purposely blank.
 It doesn’t need to be white.
-In web design, white space is used to separate elements or group them or to draw attention to a particular element or to an emphasis on the content layout.
+In web design, white space is used to separate elements or group them or to draw attention to a particular element, or to emphasize the content layout.